cryptomiles-dev/Parrot-Security-MiniTower/Dual_HDMI_Output_Fix.md

 This fix consists of two commands and a reboot.
 Both of these commands are used to change a configuration file.

 - Open a terminal window
-- Copy and paste the following two commands into your terminal window then press enter
+- Copy and paste the following two commands into your terminal window one at a time then press enter

 `sudo sed -i '/^#\?dtoverlay=vc4-kms-v3d/d' /boot/config.txt`